andreas-taranetz/react-intro/pages/01-website-architectures.md

 <v-clicks text-xl>

 - How often is your content changing
+- How personalized is the content
-- How big is your website / individual pages
+How big is your website / individual pages
 - How much compute is available
 - How high is the bandwidth
 - Does it need to work without <logos-javascript />